I’ve played with and against many soccer players with a wide range of tattoos and piercings, including nose piercings.

-The short answer is that no, you cannot play official soccer games with a nose piercing in.
-But, that’s not the wholes story.
+You cannot play official soccer games with a nose piercing in.
+But, that’s not the whole story.
 You can still manage a nose piercing if you play soccer, but it may not be worth it.

 Why can’t you wear a nose piercing during soccer?
 How can soccer players manage nose piercings?
 We’ll tell you what you need to know.